Oktoberfest starts in the third week of September. It is a time for beer, sausages, tubas, and hairy guys in leather shorts.

 Food served includes:

-- white sausage, — a Münchner Weisse sausage
+- white sausage, which is a Münchner Weisse sausage;

 - pretzels with mild mustard;